tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

   incidence of West Nile virus?
 - Are there specific boroughs in NYC that are disproportionately affected by West Nile virus?
+- How has the NYC DOHMH’s mosquito control efforts during the summer affected the incidence of West Nile virus case detection?

 We hypothesize that ***between the years of 2021 to 2024, the NYC regions with the highest heat vulnerability index score will have the